runwayml/learn/docs/how-to/import-models.md

 Once you've imported your model into Runway using your GitHub account, each `git push` will trigger the latest version of your code to be built and optionally deployed publicly through Runway.

+### Example: Adding SqueezeNet into Runway
 In this tutorial, we will demonstrate how to port the [SqueezeNet](https://arxiv.org/abs/1512.03385) computer vision model to Runway.
 We also provide a [Runway Model Template](https://github.com/runwayml/model-template) repository that contains boilerplate code for porting a new model.

-### Tutorial: Adding SqueezeNet into Runway

 We recommend forking the [`runwayml/model-squeezenet`](https://github.com/runwayml/model-squeezenet) GitHub repository to your own GitHub user account so that you can follow along with the tutorial.